 The infection control programme and its content and detail are appropriate for the size, complexity and degree of risk associated with the service.
-The infection control coordinator is responsible for coordinating/providing education and training for staff.
-The Bupa quality and risk team supports the infection control coordinator.
+The infection control coordinator (registered nurse) is responsible for coordinating/providing education and training for staff.
 The infection control manual outlines a comprehensive range of policies, standards and guidelines, training and education of staff and scope of the programme.
 The infection control coordinator uses the information obtained through surveillance to determine infection control activities, resources and education needs within the facility.
 This includes audits of the facility, hand hygiene and surveillance of infection control events and infections.
 Staff receive ongoing training in infection control.

-Total out of 101 CI FA ΡΑ UA NA HDSS criteria reviewed (NB: ARC contract criteria reviewed at audit are not counted here) 2 90 1 0 8
+Total out of 101 CI FA ΡΑ UA NA HDSS criteria reviewed (NB: ARC contract criteria reviewed at audit are not counted here) 0 98 3 0 0